kevinwatson/rails-database-patterns-book/030-chapter-02.md

 * Relational Database Management System (RDBMS) - A collection of relational objects (views, tables, etc) which store data and can be queried and manipulated
 * Replication - Read-only copies of the database.
 Commonly used to provide another near-time copy of the data to reduce query loads on the primary database.
 * Rollback - When a failure occurs during a transaction, the current and prior statements are switched back to their state before the transaction started
+* Schema - The structure of the database
 * Structured Query Language (SQL) - A computer language used to retrieve and manipulate data in a database
 * Table - A collection of rows and columns
 * Table Scan - When the entire table is read to find the results of a query